 1) “You need a smaller size wetsuit” – that’s like telling a girl she can fit in one size down jeans 🤗

-2) “It’s time for you to ride a smaller board” – how could that person not become your favorite instructor of all times after that?! 😍
+2) “It’s time for you to ride a smaller board” – how could that person not become your favorite instructor after that?! 😍

 For the passionate surfers here is a brief summary of the surf breaks I researched:

 - Matadouro – it is a very mellow reef break where I had the coolest surfing experience of my life.
 Not only I was surfing over the continental shelf…but then it started raining and we were riding waves in torrential downpour and under a rainbow.
 Mother Nature in full force 🌫⛈🌊